Ann Arbor station: Proposed replacement station

-Environmental assessment report
+As of 2014, projections had been made that, by some point between the years 2035 and 2040, if roundtrips of the Wolverine were increased to ten (from the existing three), annual ridership at the station could reach 969,000.
+Projections had also been made that a future commuter rail service could have 516,000 boardings and deboardings of its own.

 In September 2017, the city of Ann Arbor released a 212-page environmental assessment report looking at options for a new station.
 The report was released with clearance from the Federal Railroad Administration, who the city had been in private discussions with for months.

-The report settled on the Fuller Road site as its preferred location.
-The proposal for a station there has its station building constructed above the tracks, and also features a large parking structure.